 capacity, helping to ensure accountability and transparency in funding matters.

-expert and provides leadership in this area.
+Mark Fielding, an Accountant, Mentor and SME Advocate with a depth knowledge and breadth of experience in Enterprise Strategy, Management and Governance from pre-start-up through earl;y stage and growth phases.
 Jill McGrath, a background in Sales, Marketing, Business Development, Strategy, Operations, PR and Media management,

 Jill uses that experience and knowledge to advise the Board.

 David Normoyle, a Data Protection Consultant and Trainer.
 As a Public Participation Network Representative, he sits on the Fingal County Council Economic Enterprise and Tourism Development Strategic Policy Committee.
 David has a keen interest in Social Enterprise, is a Business Mentor & Trainer for SMEs across Ireland, for the Local Enterprise Office.

 Diana Stuart is a Barrister at Law and